jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-2-bahai.md

 So... how do you make it a habit?

-Here's where I dig up Charles Duhigg's work.
+Here's where I dig up Charles Duhigg's work again (it won't be the last time).
 In his book on habits, he notes that you need *three things* to make a habit:

 1. A cue
-2. The action
+2. An action
-3. The reward
+3. A reward

 You already know what the action is.
 But you might not have a cue.
 And you almost certainly haven't thought of the reward.